gravitational/teleport/assets/marketplace/cloudformation/README.md

 # Teleport AWS Quickstart Guide (CloudFormation)

-#### NOTE: This method will no longer be updated - it's provided as an example if anyone particularly wants to use CloudFormation with AWS
+#### NOTE: This method will no longer be updated - it's provided as an example for anyone wanting to use CloudFormation with AWS

 ## Development instructions